 Green (real name Greenbaum) had earlier replaced Eric Clapton in John Mayall’s Bluesbreakers when Eric left to form Cream.
 He had soon become something of a guitar hero in his own right – which was the prime reason for the inclusion of his name in the band’s moniker, although it was soon shortened down to just Fleetwood Mac.

-This was followed by I Need Your Love So Bad at which point Kirwan joined the line-up, and one month later, Fleetwood Mac recorded Albatross.
-The record entered the British singles chart in mid-December 1968 and reached Number One, selling over a million copies within 13 months.
+This was followed by I Need Your Love So Bad and one month later, Fleetwood Mac recorded Albatross.
+The record entered the British singles chart in mid-December 1968 and reached #1, selling over a million copies within 13 months.

-In April 1969 Man Of The World – the fourth single – hit the Number Two spot and in September that year the band released their third album, Then Play On.
+In April 1969, Man Of The World – the fourth single – hit the #2 spot, and in September that year, the band released their third album, Then Play On.

-Christine Perfect, John McVie’s wife – who had also had considerable success as a singer and piano player – played keyboards on the album Coming Your Way.
-It was an omen of what was to come . . .
+Christine Perfect, John McVie’s wife – a former member of Chicken Shack who had also had considerable success as a singer and piano player – played keyboards on the album Coming Your Way.
+It was an omen of what was to come.